-Problems with sleeping are common in children with ADHD and autism.
-If you are the parent of a child with ADHD or autism then you will know how a good night’s sleep will make a big difference to how your child is able to cope with the day after that sleep.
-If they don’t get all of the sleep that they need then they can end up-
+Problems with sleeping are common for children who have ADHD and autism.
+If you are the parent of a child with ADHD or autism then you will know how a good night’s sleep can make a huge difference to how your child is able to cope the next day.
+When your child did not get all the sleep they needed, you may find your child suffers –

 - Wanting to fall asleep during the day

 - Being unable to pay full attention at school

 - Heightening behavioral issues

 - Being more prone to hyperactivity or aggression